ES-1085/f2025-ds1-project-ajj-project/proposal/proposal.md

 dataset, then we’ll begin to visualize and explore the recovery patterns within the time period, while distinguishing geography, and economics.

-- GDP_growth: GDP growth is the variable representing the quarterly percentage change.
+- GDP_growth: GDP growth is the variable representing the annual percentage change.
 It is the main measure of economic recovery, and allows us to compare within countries and time periods.

-- Quarter: The dataset starts in 2018 Q2 to 2025 Q2, which gives us
+- GDP_Per_Capita: GDP Per Capita is the variable representing the annual GDP percentage change per individual in a geographic region.
+It is one of the main measures of economic recovery, and allows us to compare within countries and time periods.
+It provides a similar, yet slightly different metric to just GDP growth by additionally exploring how citizens’ wealth grew over the selected time period.

-  information on GDP before, during, and after the pandemic.
+- Timeline: The dataset starts in 2018 to 2024, which gives us information on GDP before, during, and after the pandemic.
 Looking at the times before and present day will directly provide us with the recovery time and sustainability.